Yes, a little private banter going on here amongst us, ourselves here, the staff, the EIB network.

 And reality sets in, and that's Trump.

-I think uh his actions over the next few months will continue to prove to the globe and to the American people that liberalism doesn't work.
+I think his actions over the next few months will continue to prove to the globe and to the American people that liberalism doesn't work.

-Well, I feel good doesn't work.
+Well, I feel it doesn't work.

 I agree with you.